kleiram/vagrant-symfony/README.md

 You are not allowed to access this file.
 Check app_dev.php for more information.
 ```

-You have to remove the following files from `web/app_dev.php`:
+You have to remove the following lines from `web/app_dev.php`:

 ```php
 if (isset($_SERVER['HTTP_CLIENT_IP'])